-- 1. Turn the TV ON. - 2.
-Press the AUX button (located just below the display on the face of the DVD player.)
-This will route the TV stereo sound output through the DVD player and out to the Deluxe Sound speakers. - 3.
+- 1. Turn the TV ON. - Press the Source button (located on the face of the DVD player) and select Rear AUX This will route the TV stereo sound output through the DVD player and out to the Deluxe Sound speakers. - 3.
 Select TV channels and adjust volume using the TV remote.